digumx/ProjectReticle/README.md

  **Building:** The Reticle project builds out of the box on linux.
 Just open the .cbp file in CodeBlocks and build the targets.
 By default, Reticle compiles to a shared object file on linux.

- **Linking:** To use Reticle, add tbe patb to the .so file to the linker search directory list, and link to it with -lReticle.
+ **Linking:** To use Reticle, add tbe path to the .so file to the linker search directory list, and link to it with -lReticle.

  ### Windows: